-Five Seasons in Cincinnati is hosting their 3rd clinic on Saturday, April 21 and Train Yard in Indianapolis is hosting their 2nd clinic Sunday, May 6.
-Both open to the public.
+Five Seasons in Cincinnati is hosting their 4th clinic on Sunday, July 29.
+The event is open to the public with purchase of a ticket.
 See you there!

 Choose Clinic Only or Clinic PLUS.
 PLUS includes four additional video reviews for you with specific drill and exercise recommendations.

 Chris Schapman's goal as a running technique specialist is to give runners the same freedom from injury and joy of running that he found applying the Pose Method to his running.

 Since adopting Pose Method in 2015, Chris has been running faster and injury free with higher mileage than he did in college.
 No more knee pain.
 No IT band issues.

 He broke the injury cycle (Build mileage...get injured...take time off...build mileage...get injured...take time off...).
 You can break the cycle, too.
 (And get a lot faster in the process!)